nbrown5071/Udacity_Projects_SQL_Excel/NYSE_Financial_Modeling_Forecasting_Statistics/NYSE_README.md

 The project utilized real life data from the NYSE.
 The data was received from the Udacity learning platform.
 It is a smaller subset of data drawn from [Kaggle](https://www.kaggle.com/datasets/dgawlik/nyse).
 For the project, we were provided one .csv file containing the data from the NYSE.

 ### Process & Skills
 After converting the .csv file to Excel, I first created a tab with the project objectives and instructions.
 I proceeded with cleaning and manipulating the data.
 I calculated measures of central tendancy and performed explorartory analysis with pivot tables.
 I then created two tabs for the forecasting and financial modeling deliverables.
 I designed then and used the data along with the appropriate formulas to complete them.
 Lastly, I created a project presentation slide based on my exploratory analysis of the data.
 To ensure design and calculation correctness, Udacity provided some simple questions to test the Forecasting and Financial Modeling portions of the project.
 For example: What is the Operating Income reported by EBAY in 2014?
-"2,476,000,000"
+Answer: "2,476,000,000"

 - Interpreting measures of central tendency and spread (mean, median, standard deviation, range).
 - Utilizing a combination of Excel or Google Sheets functions (e.g., IF statements, INDEX, MATCH, OFFSET, VLOOKUP, calculating descriptive statistics, dropdowns, data validation).